flutter/website/src/deployment/android.md

 ## Reviewing the build configuration

-Review the default [Gradle build file][gradlebuild], `build.gradle`, located in `[project]/android/app` and verify the values are correct, especially the following values in the `defaultConfig` block:
+Review the default [Gradle build file][gradlebuild] (`build.gradle`) located in `[project]/android/app` and the `local.properties` file located in `[project]/android` to verify the values are correct, especially the following values in the `defaultConfig` block:

+#### In `build.gradle` file

 `applicationId`
 : Specify the final, unique (Application Id)[appid]

+`compileSdkVersion`
+: Specify the API level Gradle should use to compile your app.
+Consult the module-level build section in the [Gradle build file][gradlebuild] for details.

+`buildToolsVersion`
+: Specify the version of Android SDK Build Tools that your app uses.
+  Alternatively, you can use the Android Gradle Plugin in Android Studio, which will automatically import the minimum required Build Tools for your app without the need for this property.

+#### In `local.properties` file

-`versionCode` & `versionName`
+`flutter.versionCode` & `flutter.versionName`
 : Specify the internal app version number, and the version number display string.
 You can do this by setting the `version` property in the pubspec.yaml file.
 Consult the version information guidance in the [versions documentation][versions].

+`flutter.minSdkVersion` & `flutter.targetSdkVersion`
-`minSdkVersion`, `compilesdkVersion`, & `targetSdkVersion` : Specify the minimum API level, the API level on which the app was compiled, and the maximum API level on which the app is designed to run.
-  Consult the API level section in the [versions documentation][versions] for details.
+: Specify the minimum API level and the target API level on which the app is designed to run.
+Consult the API level section in the [versions documentation][versions-minsdk] for details.

-`buildToolsVersion`
-: Specify the version of Android SDK Build Tools that your app uses.
-  Alternatively, you can use the Android Gradle Plugin in Android Studio, which will automatically import the minimum required Build Tools for your app without the need for this property.

 ## Building the app for release

 You have two possible release formats when publishing to